formatjs/formatjs/packages/formatjs/packages/intl-messageformat/README.md

 - List of self-closing tags is defined [here](https://html.spec.whatwg.org/multipage/syntax.html#void-elements).

+If you don't have `DOMParser` available in your environment (e.g. Node.js), you need to add a polyfill.
+One of the packages that provides such a polyfill is [xmldom](https://www.npmjs.com/package/xmldom).

 ### User Defined Formats

 Define custom format styles is useful you need supply a set of options to the underlying formatter; e.g., outputting a number in USD: